threefoldtech/rmb-rs/docs/readme.md

 ```

 Services that receive this needs to make sure their responses `destination` to have the same value as the incoming request `source`

+# End2End Encryption
+Relay is totally opaque to the messages.
+Our implementation of the relay does not poke into messages except for the routing attributes (source, and destinations addresses, and federation information).
+But since the relay is designed to be hosted by other 3rd parties (hence federation) you should
+not fully trust the relay or whoever is hosting it.
+Hence e2e was needed

+As you already understand e2e is completely up to the peers to implement, and even other implementations of the peers can agree on a completely different encryption algorithm and key sharing algorithm (again, relay does not care).
+But in our implementation of the e2e (rmb-peer) things goes like this

+- Each twin has a `pk` field on tfchain. when rmb-peer start, it generates an `secp256k1` key from the same seed as the user tfchain mnemonics.
+Note that this will not make the encryption key and the signing key any related, they just are driven from the same seed.
+- On start, if the key is not already set on the twin object, the key is updated.
+- If a peer A is trying to send a message to peer B. but peer B does not has his `pk` set, peer A will send the message in plain-text format (please check the protobuf envelope type for details)
+- If peer B has public key set, peer A will prefer e2e encryption and will does the following:
+ - Drive a shared secret point with `ecdh` algorithm, the key is the `sha256` of that point
+  - `shared = ecdh(A.sk, B.pk)`
+ - create a 12 bytes random nonce
+ - encrypt data as `encrypted = aes-gcm.encrypt(shared-key, nonce, plain-data)`
+ - create cipher as `cipher nonce + encrypted`
+ - fill `envelope.cipher = cipher`
+- on receiving a message peer B does the same in the opposite direction
+ - split data and nonce (nonce is always first 12 bytes)
+ - derive the same shared key
+  - `shared = ecdh(B.sk, A.pk)`
+ - `plain-data = aes-gcm.decrypt(shared-key, nonce, encrypted)`